scoulomb/soapui-docker/README.md

     We could build a new docker image from this generic image (`FROM scoulomb/soapui-docker`) which is pushed in docker hub.
     And for instance replace volume mapping by `RUN COPY` etc....
 I recommend this option as we would would do this way with the paying version!

+### TODO

+- Docker tag visioning and versioned delivery

 <!--
+- For pretty-print of XML: https://stackoverflow.com/questions/16090869/how-to-pretty-print-xml-from-the-command-line.
+Do not it
+- dockerhub done
-ONLY TODO: compare oth proj (optional)
+- ONLY TODO: compare oth proj (optional)
+- Minikube sample ?
 -->